-A student must be scheduled for 6 1⁄2 credits as per policy.
+A student must be scheduled for 7 credits per year as per policy.
 The student will use the following guidelines when making a course change.

 - 1. Parent/Guardian and teacher permission must be given to drop a course. - 2.
-A student will not be allowed to drop a class if it will result in the student having 3 study halls in any given day. - 3.
+A student will not be allowed to drop a class if it will result in the student having 2 study halls in any given day. - 3.
 After 8 school days into the semester a student cannot add a class. - 4.
-All classes dropped after 8 school days will result with a "W" withdrawal on the transcript. - 5.
 All classes dropped after 30 school days will result in an "F".
 This grade will become part of the transcript.

-Health related extenuating circumstances will be dealt with on an individual basis.
-All students will be scheduled for at least 6 1⁄2 credits per year.
-Exceptions to this rule will be granted on an individual basis in accordance with a Doctor's order, I.E.P., or At-Risk plan.
-Each student who is enrolled in school will be enrolled in a class or activity that has been approved by the school board during each class period of each school day.
+Exceptions to this rule will be granted by the principal on an individual basis in accordance with a Doctor's order, I.E.P., or At-Risk plan.
+Each student who is enrolled in school will be enrolled in a class or activity that has been approved by the school board.
 Students who are enrolled in E.E.N. classes may have these classes apply towards any requirement in accordance with their I.E.P.
 Specific accommodations for students with exceptional educational interests, needs or requirements may be provided in accordance with state law.
 Students who transfer into the district must meet the credit requirements of Mineral Point Unified Schools.